-Some restrictions for businesses and gatherings are still in place, but remote work is still recommended.
-The infection rate is leveling off or decreasing.
+Somewhat less stringent restrictions for businesses and gatherings are still in place, but remote work is still recommended.
+The infection rate is still a concern.

 What we recommend:

 Worship and life events:

 - Continue holding online worship (even if you also do in-person), recording from home or the sanctuary with participation from small groups of people.